differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 **Contrastive pre-training for vision:**
 One class of self-supervised methods in computer vision (SimCLR, [[9](http://proceedings.mlr.press/v119/chen20j.html)]) performs pre-training through contrastive learning.
 Algorithms of this type produce embeddings for images with the goal of creating different embeddings for semantically different images and similar embeddings for similar ones.
-Concretely, the algorithm used in SimCLR forces models to produce similar embeddings for an image and its augmented siblings (e.g., image rotated by x degrees), and different embeddings for separate images (and their augmentations).
+Concretely, the algorithm used in SimCLR forces models to produce similar embeddings for an image and its augmented siblings (e.g., image rotated by some degrees), and different embeddings for separate images (and their augmentations).
-The SimCLR framework with large scale models and compute led to state-of-the-art (non-private) ImageNet fine-tuning results at the time of their writing.
+The SimCLR framework with large scale models and compute led to state-of-the-art (non-private) ImageNet fine-tuning results at the time of its writing.

 **Masked language modeling and autoregressive language modeling for text:**
 Masked Language Modeling (MLM) and Auto-regressive Language Modeling (ALM) are two self-supervised pre-training approaches.